3410/7100 – Code of Conduct Part 1

 Referrals

-1) PINS Petitions
+- PINS Petitions

-The district may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that he or she requires treatment by:
+The district may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that he or she requires treatment by:- Being habitually truant and not attending school as required by part one of Article 65 of the Education Law.

-b) Engaging in an ongoing or continual course of conduct which makes the student ungovernable, or habitually disobedient and beyond the lawful control of the school.
+- Engaging in an ongoing or continual course of conduct which makes the student ungovernable, or habitually disobedient and beyond the lawful control of the school.

-2) Juvenile Delinquents and Juvenile offenders
+- Juvenile Delinquents and Juvenile offenders

-The superintendent is required to refer the following students to the County Attorney for a juvenile Delinquency proceeding before the Family Court:
+The superintendent is required to refer the following students to the County Attorney for a juvenile Delinquency proceeding before the Family Court:- Any student under the age of 16 who is found to have brought a weapon to school.

 IX.
-Weapons in School
+Dangerous Weapons in School

-Pursuant to the New York State Guns in Schools Act, any student found to be in the possession of a firearm will be suspended from school for a period of not less than one year, except that the Superintendent of Schools may modify such penalty upon consideration of the particular facts of the case, including but not limited to the totality of the circumstances surrounding the offense and the student’s previous record.
+Pursuant to the New York State Guns in Schools Act, any student found to be in the possession of a weapon will be suspended from school for a period of not less than one year, except that the Superintendent of Schools may modify such penalty upon consideration of the particular facts of the case, including but not limited to the totality of the circumstances surrounding the offense and the student’s previous record.

-Any individual not authorized to possess a weapon (i.e. law enforcement) will be asked to leave the premises and the proper law enforcement personnel will be immediately notified.
-If the individual is a District employee, (s)he will also be subject to discipline pursuant to law and any applicable collective bargaining agreement provision.
+All individuals, other than authorized law enforcement personnel, are strictly forbidden to possess a weapon on school district property, in school buildings or vehicles, or at school-sponsored events or activities.
+An individual improperly possessing a weapon will be asked to leave the premises and the proper law enforcement personnel will be immediately notified.
+If the individual is a District employee, (s)he will also be subject to discipline under the law and any applicable collective bargaining agreement provision.
+If the individual is a student, (s)he will be subject to applicable discipline pursuant to the New York State Guns in Schools Act, the New York State Education Law, and the Student Disciplinary Code as well as appropriate criminal action.

 X. Alternative Instruction